h1romas4/nts1mkii-rust-wave/README.md

 This repository is a Rust ported build of the WAVE(osc) synthesizer for the NTS-1 digital kit mkII included in [logue-sdk](https://github.com/korginc/logue-sdk).
 This may be useful if you want to write the sound unit for the NTS-1 Digital Kit mkII in Rust.

-**WIP: This repository is not yet working!
-I have limited knowledge of ELF loaders and linkers.. (help-wanted)**
+## WIP: This repository is not yet working!

+I have limited knowledge of ELF loaders and linkers.. (help wanted)

 ```rust
 #[no_mangle]